Hip Pain / Perthes Disease

 Children with this condition may show signs of limping and may complain of mild hip pain.
 Other symptoms may develop including decreased range of motion or stiffness in the hip joint.
 The child may have had these symptoms intermittently over a period of weeks or even months.
 Pain may be felt in other parts of the leg, such as the groin, thigh, or knee.

 Pain may also be caused due to muscle spasm around the hip.
 Pain increases with movement and is relieved by rest.
 In time the affected leg may become thinner due to wasting of the thigh muscles as they are not being used as much as the other leg.
 The affected leg may also appear shorter and both hips may be affected but this is uncommon.

-As a child with Perthes or general hip pain may tend to walk with a limp.
-Physiotherapy is necessary to help restore hip joint range and normalise gait to avoid secondary complications.
+Since a child with Perthes tends to walk with a limp, Physiotherapy is necessary to help restore hip and joint range as well as, helps to normalize gait to avoid secondary complications.

 Our Physiotherapist will assist the child with gentle exercises to help with hip rotation and if necessary will encourage the child to walk with crutches at the beginning.
 After 18 months to 2 years of treatment, most children return to normal activities without major limitations.

 Casting or bracing may be used to hold hips in an optimal position for healing and bone growth.
 This usually lasts four to six weeks and once removed exercises are reinstituted.